 On July 25, 2019, the Company entered into a Master Partnership Agreement with Zoom Connectivity together with a related Statement of Work, License, Collaborative Agreement, Software/Service Availability Agreement and Software/Service Support Level Agreement (collectively, the "Partnership Agreement").
 Mr. Hitchcock was the Chairman of Zoom Connectivity.
 Under the Partnership Agreement, the Company would integrate software and services into certain hardware products distributed by the Company, and Zoom Connectivity would be entitled to certain fees and a portion of revenue received from the end users of such services and software.
-The Company and Zoom Connectivity entered into an additional Statement of Work on December 31, 2019 providing for further integration of Zoom Connectivity to purchase at least \$90 thousand of the Company's hardware by December 2022.
+The Company and Zoom Connectivity entered into an additional Statement of Work on December 31, 2019 providing for further integration of Zoom Connectivity services, with a monthly minimum payment of \$5 thousand payable by the Company to Zoom Connectivity starting in January 2020 for a period of 36 months and a requirement for Zoom Connectivity to purchase at least \$90 thousand of the Company's hardware by December 2022.
 Minimum monthly payments under this agreement increased to \$15 thousand in July 2020.
 During the period from January 1, 2020 to October 9, 2020, \$90 thousand of payments were made by the Company to Zoom Connectivity under the Partnership Agreement.
-The Company recorded \$90 thousand of the Earthership Agreement.
-The Company to Zoom Connectivity under the Partnership Agreement.
-The Company sould of spannets were made by the Company to Zoom Connectivity under the Partnership Agreement.
-The Company could be sould be availed by Order 9, 2020, the Partnership Agreement terminated upon completion of the Zoom Connectivity Merger.
+The Company recorded \$90 thousand of expenses for the period from January 1, 2020 to October 9, 2020.
+The Partnership Agreement terminated upon completion of the Zoom Connectivity Merger.
 As of December 30, 2020, no amounts were due from or to the Company under the former Partnership Agreement.